BITEEE0308/twitter_coronavirus/README.md

 ## Overview

 In this project, I scanned and processed all geotagged tweets sent in 2020 to monitor for the spread of the coronavirus on social media following the MapReduce procedure.
-Specifically, this project visualize the number of tweets each country and language send in 2020 with the Hashtag #coronavirus in both English and Korean version.
+Specifically, this project visualizes the number of tweets each country and language sent in 2020 using the Hashtag #coronavirus in both English and Korean version.

 ## Results